8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Choosing an Animation
 ---------------------

-Select an Animation using the *Animation Type* drop-down.
+Select an Animation using the *Type* drop-down.
 For all Animation types, you can modify basic options such as:

 * *Orientation*\ : Which direction the Animation moves in.
 * *Reverse*\ : Whether to run the Animation forwards or in reverse.